|Low Interest Rating:||3 / 5|

 The fees on this card are very reasonable.
 There’s no annual fee, penalty APR or over-the-credit-limit fee, and the card doesn’t charge a foreign transaction fee, which makes it a great card for overseas travel.
 The balance transfer rate is 3 percent, which is better than average, plus the card caps balance transfer fees at $200.
+Even better, this fee is waived when transferring funds electronically to a USAA deposit account.
 Note, however, that there is no zero percent or even reduced introductory APR offer, so this is not an ideal card for debt consolidation.

 No 0 percent introductory offer